Posted By Nicholas Brown.

 The average 24,000 BTU household air conditioner in the U.S. consumes 1,800 kWh of electricity annually.
 That translates to 150 kWh per month.
 [Source].
 That costs $198 USD per year at the national average electricity rate of $0.11 per kWh, or $16.50 per month.

-Note: There are 4 months of winter in the United States, therefore, if you live in a tropical country, the calculations above won’t be helpful to you.
+Note: There are 4 months of winter in the United States, therefore, if you live in a tropical country, the calculations above won’t be relevant to you.
 Also bear in mind that this is the cost per room, not per household.

 Air conditioners do have a rated power consumption, but it is their maximum, and that is not usually what they are consuming most of the time.
-If you are using an underpowered unit such as a 5,000 BTU one which is too small to cool your large room, then it is likely to operate on the highest setting and stay on all day.
+If you are using an under-powered unit such as a 5,000 BTU one, which is too small to cool your large room, then it is likely to operate on the highest setting and stay on all day.
 Buying an undersized unit won’t save electricity, it will just stay on longer as it struggles to cool the room.

 The non-inverter units operate at the same speed all the time (excluding fan speeds), and when the room reaches the desired temperature, they shut off until it becomes too warm again, then they turn themselves back on to cool the room back off.

 The compressor is what mechanically powers the process that actually cools the air.
-Inverters allow you real-time temperature control, meaning you can adjust the temperature of the unit almost immediately.
-However, it still takes a little time for the temperature of the room to change.
+Inverter air conditioners facilitate real-time temperature control, meaning you can adjust the temperature of the unit almost immediately.
+However, it still takes a little time for the temperature of the room to change (a few minutes).

 If you turn the temperature on the thermostat up, the compressor turns down because you are basically telling it that you don’t need it to cool as much, and the result is that it consumes less power because the compressor has less work to do.
 The more work it has to do, the more energy it will require to do that work.
 You can find power consumption data for each air conditioner size and more on the air conditioner power consumption page.

 Power Consumption Of Heaters